polds/expr-playground/README.md

 ## Expr libraries

-CEL Playground is built by compiling Go code to WebAssembly.
+Expr Playground is built by compiling Go code to WebAssembly.
 At present only the Expr engine is available in this environment.
 We will look at injecting some other utilities to make this environment more useful, on-par with the the CEL standard library and CEL Playground.